-Once you have clarified the roles, responsibilities, and duties involved, you should complete the Rotation Agreement Form (see "Forms" on the SOMREO website) and return immediately to the SOMREO.
+Once you have clarified the roles, responsibilities, and duties involved, you should complete the Rotation Agreement Form (see "Forms" on the BREP website) and return immediately to the BREP office.
 A separate form should be completed for each rotation (two for M.S. students; three for Ph.D. students).